 Pros & Cons of Zillow Premier Agent Advertising

-Zillow remains unbeatable in terms of monthly visitors; however, you can also market your listings on other online real estate marketplaces like Trulia, Apartments.com, and Homes.com.
+Zillow remains unbeatable when it comes to monthly visitors; however, you can also market your listings on other online real estate marketplaces like Trulia, Apartments.com, and Homes.com.
 Check out the six best Zillow alternatives that can help you reach more target niche audiences.

-Advertising on Zillow gives your listing exposure to millions of potential buyers and high-quality leads.
+Advertising on Zillow exposes your listing to millions of potential buyers and high-quality leads.
 With a free agent profile, you can claim listings and add compelling home descriptions, virtual tours, and professional photos to your listings to increase buyer interest.
 If you want exclusive placement on a listing, take advantage of Zillow ads.
-By following the 10 steps on how to advertise on Zillow, you can establish a stronger online presence, build brand awareness, and be successful among your target niche.
+By following the 10 steps on how to advertise on Zillow, you can establish a more substantial online presence, build brand awareness, and be a successful real estate agent in your target niche.